kwikteam/phy-doc/docs/index.md

 ```
 Then close and re-open the terminal before continuing.

+If you already have a `miniconda` or full `anaconda` Python installation (e.g. for the legacy `KlustaViewa`/`Klusta-Suite`, or a previous version of `phy`) then replace the last line with `bash latest.sh -s` to *S*kip the miniconda installation.
+If you wish to use Klusta-Suite and phy simultaneously, then you should make sure to install at least one of them in a virtual environment (do not leave this field blank when prompted).

 Replace the last line with `bash latest.sh -h` to list the available options.

 ### Mac OS X: